quantumlib/Qualtran/README.md

     pip install git+https://github.com/quantumlib/Qualtran

 ## Resource Estimation UI
 Qualtran provides a UI for estimating the resources (qubits, magic states, runtime, ..etc) required to run a quantum algorithm.
-The UI can be run locally -if Qualtran is installed- by running:
+The UI can be run locally by running:

-    python qualtran/surface_code/ui.py
+    python -m qualtran.surface_code.ui